VIVA Germany: MTV owner acquires VIVA

-In 2004, VIVA was acquired by Viacom International, which also owns MTV, thus ending the rivalry between VIVA and MTV and making them start to cooperate instead.
+On June 24, 2004, VIVA was acquired (for the sum of €310 million) by Viacom International, which also owns MTV, thus ending the VIVA-MTV rivalry and fostering cooperation instead.
 After the acquisition of VIVA by Viacom, MTV Germany shifted to mostly broadcasting reality and comedy shows.
 VIVA became the music channel with chart shows and other similar programs which were mostly directed at a mainstream audience.
-Viacom introduced a programming scheme that allowed the station to be run by just 40 people, making many previous employees redundant.
-The studios and headquarters in Cologne were closed in March 2005, from then on VIVA broadcast from the same studios as MTV Germany in Berlin.
+Although the new owners had outlined that, with four channels under their helm, they were going to "offer a greater variety of content for a wider public and a larger range of tastes" while still promising to continue the "strong national and cultural identity" of the channel, Viacom introduced a programming scheme that allowed the station to be run by just 40 people, making many previous employees redundant.
+The studios and headquarters in Cologne were closed in March 2005 (Viacom became the sole owner of the former VIVA Media properties in January), and from then on VIVA broadcast from the same studios as MTV Germany in Berlin.

-From January 2011, under a major shakeup at MTV Networks Germany, VIVA continued to be part of MTV Networks Germany's free-to-air package and the channel became the main music and entertainment brand within Germany while complemented by its sister channels MTV Germany and MTV Brand New, which then became pay TV, although in late 2017 MTV Germany was put back into free TV.
+From January 2011, under a major shakeup at MTV Networks Germany, VIVA continued to be part of MTV Networks Germany's free-to-air package, and the channel became the main music and entertainment brand within Germany.
+VIVA was complemented by its sister channels MTV Germany and MTV Brand New, which then became paid TV, although in late 2017 MTV Germany was returned to free TV.
 VIVA Germany received a new look and on-air branding on 1 January 2011.
 The new look of VIVA joined the four triangles of the new logo into one triangle, putting the angle of VIVA into one heart.

 Starting 22 March 2011, VIVA broadcast only in 16:9.
 Programs produced in 4:3 were cropped to 14:9 and black bars were added left and right.
 VIVA HD Germany, a simulcast in 1080i high-definition, launched on 16 May 2011.
 It was available via IPTV from Deutsche Telekom.

+On January 1, 2012, VIVA shut down its analog signal from Astra 19,2º East.